Apaches' fight over Arizona copper mine goes before US court

 The lawsuits raise concerns over federal laws regarding historic preservation, the environment, religious freedom, constitutional rights and a decades-old agreement between Apaches and the United States.

 The U.S. Forest Service has declined to comment on the lawsuits.
-In court documents, the agency said it doesn't question the sincerity of the religious and historical connection that Apaches have to the land known as Oak Flat.
+In court documents, the agency said it doesn't question the sincerity of the religious and historical connection that Apaches have to Oak Flat.

 “Congress has decided this land exchange should go forward, and any construction, mining or ground disturbance at the site is not imminent,” attorneys for the agency wrote.